-Students in the Business program participate in an Applied Business Study in their last semester.
-In this course, students, in either a paid or volunteer position, analyze and apply business theories to the workplace through a series of assignments.
-Students typically carry a full course load while enrolled in the Applied Business Study course.
+Students in the Business program are required to participate in an Applied Business Study in their last semester.
+In this course, students, in either a paid or volunteer position, analyze and apply business theories to the workplace through a reflective paper.
+Students also have the option of gaining more work experience for credit by participating in the Business Practicum course in their third or fourth year.
+Students typically carry a full course load while enrolled in either of these two courses.
 Students in the Media Studies program participate in an 240-280 hour internship in their final year of study.
 An internship is a part-time volunteer placement.